Skinny Hightower: Early life

-Hightower was born as in Wichita, Kansas on November 12, 1985.
+Hightower was born in Wichita, Kansas on November 12, 1985.
 Hightower's interest in music began at age two when he would sit on his father's lap and play the drums.
 His involvement would continue as he later developed a mild interest in piano at age eight and began playing bass at the age of 12.
 Jazz and gospel were his primary musical influences at the time.
 Hightower later attended Wichita South High School where he played as a percussionist in the marching band, pep band, jazz band, and concert band.